 Looking for a snow play area in the middle of a desert?
 Take a ride on the Palm Springs Aerial Tramway to a winter wonderland.
 The flurries start to fall around Thanksgiving and the snow lingers through the winter.
 This is the only area near Palm Springs with a snow play area for sledding, snow shoeing or cross-country skiing.

 The Adventure Center located near the Mountain Station offers snowshoe rentals and cross-country ski equipment.
-Sleds can be purchased along with winter-related items.
+Sleds can be purchased along with winter-related items in the gift shop.

 Dining at the Mountain Station